data-forge-notebook/data-forge-notebook/README.md

 It is runs in "dev" mode with live reload enabled.

 The plugins (which are complete web pages in their own right) and also served in "dev" mode from the `./plugins` directory.
-You can edit the code for the plugins, but you might have to manually refresh the browser to see the changes.
+You can edit the code for the plugins, but you might have to manually refresh the browser to

 ## Build a static web page